matteobisardi/SeqEvol/README.md

 * `evolMSA(output_path::AbstractString, params::Tuple{Array{Float64, 2}, Array{Float64, 4}}, wt_path::AbstractString; steps::Integer, nseq::Integer, T::Real, wt_name::AbstractString)`:

 writes a MSA of evolved sequences to `output_path`.
 Takes as input the DCA parameters `params` obtained with `extract_params()` (see after) and the fasta DNA wildtype path `wt_path`.
-Optionally, instead of `params`, the parameters path can be input directly, this is convenient only in case the function is used once.
+Optionally, instead of `params`, the parameters path can be input directly, this is convenient only in case the function is used once because most of the time is spent in reading the paramter files.

 There are more optional arguments that can be set:
 * `nseq`: the number of sequences to be printed in the MSA.
 Default is 100.